PasaLab/marlin/README.md

 **Note:** In `build.sbt` file, the default Spark Version is 1.0.1, and the default Hadoop version is 2.3.0, you can modify the `build.sbt` file to fit your environment.

 ##Run Saury
-We have already offered some examples in `edu.nju.pasalab.test` to show how to use the APIs in the project.
+We have already offered some examples in `edu.nju.pasalab.examples` to show how to use the APIs in the project.
 For example, if you want to run two large matrices multiplication, use spark-submit method, and type in command

 	$.bin/spark-submit \
 	 --class edu.nju.pasalab.examples.MatrixMultiply